b00tc4mp/isdi-bootcamp-202501/staff/luciano-paravan/playground/bash/README.md

 #### ls (list)

-Lists files and directories in the current directory
+Lists files and directories in the current directory.

 ```sh
 ls